 - Work gloves

-Step 1: Figure out your cinder block planter design – If you have an eye for design or any artistic ability, then you can draw your concrete planter layout on paper before you even lift your first block.
+Step 1: Figure out your design – If you have an eye for design or any artistic ability, then you can draw your design layout on paper before you lift your first block.

-Even if you’re not artistically inclined, it’s still a good idea to sketch something out on paper and take some measurements of the area so you have an idea of how many cinder blocks you’ll need to buy.
+Even if you’re not artistically inclined, it’s still a good idea to make a rough sketch and take some measurements of the area so you have an idea of how many cinder blocks you’ll need to buy.

 At this point, you’re just stacking the concrete blocks to get your basic design laid out.
 Don’t fill any of them with soil yet, we’ll do that in a later step once the design is final.

-I took a picture purely for the purpose of writing this blog post; and boy was I glad I did because I referred to it often as I built my planter.
-Here’s my initial layout…
+I took a picture purely for the purpose of writing this blog post – and boy was I glad I did.
+I referred to it constantly as I worked to build the final project.
+Below is the photo of my initial layout.

-Step 4: Lay the first row of blocks – Once the design was done, I disassembled everything, and started building my planter.
+Step 4: Lay the first row of blocks – Once the design is done, disassemble everything, and start laying the bottom row.

-Cement blocks filled with soil are a pain to move and re-level!
+Tip: Do not do this until you finish laying the whole bottom row.
+Once the cement blocks are filled, they are a pain to move and re-level!
 Trust me, I learned this the hard way.

 Related Post: Choosing The Best Potting Soil Mix For Container Gardening